 In the last decade, brain connectomics has evolved into a widely used concept in neuroscience.
-The idea is that cognitive functions relies on interactions of distributed brain regions operating in large-scale networks.
+The idea is that cognitive functions rely on interactions of distributed brain regions operating in large-scale networks.
 Given that chemical synapses represent the predominant mode of signal transduction in the human brain, targeting the molecular level of neural communication represents a necessary step for advancing brain connectomics.
 At the macroscale, this can be achieved by means of molecular imaging.
 In particular, positron emission tomography (PET) has become an established method for measuring glucose metabolism, neurotransmitter systems, and proteinopathies.
 Preliminary evidence indicates that molecular imaging can provide reasonable estimates of brain connectivity, so called molecular connectivity.

 In a broad sense, the term molecular connectivity refers to a statistical dependence between regional measures of molecular imaging.
 Molecular connectivity is now a rapidly growing field of neuroscientific research and analytics outside the scope of traditional fMRI imaging, offering applications and opportunities for basic and methodological research advancement.
 We, the “Molecular Connectivity Working Group”, are an interdisciplinary group of scientists, who share a vision to establish molecular imaging as a tool to study brain connectivity.